kar-ven/kar-ven.github.io/README.md

 - Father of a 3 yr old daughter
 - Married to my wife since 2016
 - Powerlifting for fitness
-- Spend free time on listening trading and personal development podcasts
+- Like listening to trading and personal development podcasts
 - Fiddling with all things automotive
 - Fond of mechanical watches